NicosNicolaou16/Pokedex_Compose_Multi_Module/README.md

 the [PercentageWithAnimation](https://github.com/NicosNicolaou16/PercentagesWithAnimationCompose)
 built by [NicosNicolaou16](https://github.com/NicosNicolaou16). <br />

-# Modules contain
+# Modules Overview

-## compose_ui (Features)
+## compose_ui (Feature)

-This module contain the two screens of the app, list of dynamic items and the details screen (this module is like a feature of the app - we can have many different features).
+This module contains the UI components of the app, including the list of dynamic items and the details screen.
+It serves as a feature module, which means additional features can be added in the future.

 - List Screen
 - Details Screen
 - Generic Views
-- Utils
+- Utilities

 ## database (Core)

-This module contain the database, model (handle the data).
-(Core Module)
+This module handles the app's database and models, managing data persistence.
+It is a core module responsible for data management.

 - Room Database
-- Models
+- Data Models
-- DI for Database
+- Dependency Injection for Database

 ## navigation (Core)

-This module contain the navigation between the screens.(Core Module)
+This module manages the navigation between screens, providing routes and navigation logic.
+It is a core module for routing within the app.

 - Screens Routes
-- Navigation
+- Navigation Logic

 ## network (Core)

-This module contain network manager from the remote, the service with apis and the repositories.( Core Module)
+This module handles all network-related operations, including the network manager, API services, and repositories.
+It is a core module responsible for remote data fetching and communication.

 - Network Manager
-- Services
+- API Services
 - Repositories
-- Utils
+- Utilities
-- DI for Network
+- Dependency Injection for Network

-# How to create a Module (Android Library) for an app from Android Studio
+# How to Create an Android Library Module for an App in Android Studio

 File -> New -> New Module -> Android Library -> Add your own Module Name -> Finish.